 Eating disorders affect people of all ages, both male and female.
 But girls and women are more likely to be affected, especially during the teenage years.

 Teenagers' bones are still growing and strengthening, and eating disorders like anorexia can affect their development.

 Low body weight can lower estrogen levels, which may reduce bone strength.
 Poor nutrition and reduced muscle strength caused by eating disorders can also lower bone strength.

 If your teenage child has anorexia or another eating disorder, it's important to get medical advice early on.

-You are now the best as mom and in Best part of your life!
+You are now the best as a mom and in the Best part of your life!
 Hardly

 Seek help from Post-partum Depression Counselor at www.myfitbrain.in Feel free to contact us.
 We are happy to help you !!!